Carnegie, Victoria: Princes Highway

-Dandenong road is increasingly becoming a focus of Carnegie's development.
+Dandenong Road is increasingly becoming a focus of Carnegie's development.
 Originally the Rosstown Hotel was the focus of this part of the commercial strip, however today there are numerous showrooms and homemaker stores.

 Schools

 The main primary school is Carnegie Primary School (No. 2897), established in 1888 as Rosstown State School.

 Parks and recreation

-Surrounded by native bushland, Packer Park has a broad range of sport and recreation facilities including a velodrome (cycling), football oval, tennis and basketball practice areas, lawn bowls/bocce greens, extensive adventure playground, BBQs, wetland walking trail and off-leash dog-walking areas.
+Surrounded by native bushland, Packer Park has a broad range of sport and recreation facilities including a velodrome (cycling), cricket/football ovals, cricket nets, outdoor basketball courts, tennis and golf practice areas, lawn bowls/bocce greens, extensive adventure playground, BBQs, wetland walking trail and off-leash dog-walking areas.

 The Velodrome, located at Packer Park, is one of the few of its kind in Victoria and is home to Carnegie Caulfield Cycling Club.
-Athletes used the velodrome as a cycling training venue during the 1956 Melbourne Olympic Games, while Australian athletes trained here for the 1960 and 1964 Olympic Games.
+Athletes used the velodrome as a cycling training venue during the 1956 Melbourne Olympic Games, while Australian athletes trained there for the 1960 and 1964 Olympic Games.

 The 17 km-long Djerring Trail, which runs under the elevated rail pylons, was completed in 2018.
 The leafy, shared pedestrian/bike path has exercise stations, and links Carnegie to Murrumbeena (east) and Caulfield (west).
 Table tennis tables (bring your own bats and balls) and exercise equipment are adjacent to the trail opposite the train station on the west side of Koornang Road.

 The Carnegie War Memorial features a rose garden and cypress trees on Koornang Road, midway between Neerim Road and North Road.
 This is also the playground side of Koornang Park, which also provides grassed areas, walking trails, golf cages and cricket nets, and is home to Caulfield Football Club and Caulfield Junior Football Club.
-Carnegie Memorial Swimming Pool is a beloved outdoor 50s-style complex with grassed areas undergoing redevelopment.
-The new complex will provide for indoor and outdoor aquatic sport and recreation.
+After redevelopment completed in 2025, Carnegie Memorial Swimming Pool is a beloved complex with grassed areas, indoor and outdoor swimming pools, public barbeques and a sauna/spa room.

 Lord Reserve continues on from Koornang Park and the pool, providing three sports ovals (cricket and soccer), cricket nets, a picnic shelter and BBQs, off-leash dog area and a perimeter walking path.
 It is home to Carnegie Cricket Club, Carnegie South Cricket Club, Monash Gryphons Cricket Club, Glen Eira Football (soccer) Club, Caulfield Cougars Soccer Club and Glen Eira Junior Soccer Club.